Symbolism of domes: Counter-Reformation

-Victoria Hammond writes that, in addition to the oval form's inherent appeal, its use in domes may have been influenced by the European Age of Exploration, as well as by the theory of the elliptical orbits of planets.
-Sylvie Duvernoy notes that, while Johannes Kepler was too young to have influenced the initial popularity of oval churches, the 1609 publication of his discovery of the elliptical motion of planets could have contributed to their persistence.
-Sylvie Duvernoy writes that the use of a circular plan dome and an oval plan dome in the twin domed churches built at the northern entrance to the city of Rome between 1662 and 1679, Santa Maria dei Miracoli and Santa Maria in Montesanto, indicates that the two forms were then considered symbolically equivalent.
+Victoria Hammond wrote that, in addition to the oval form's inherent appeal, its use in domes may have been influenced by the European Age of Exploration, as well as by the theory of the elliptical orbits of planets.
+Sylvie Duvernoy noted that, while Johannes Kepler was too young to have influenced the initial popularity of oval churches, the 1609 publication of his discovery of the elliptical motion of planets could have contributed to their persistence.
+Sylvie Duvernoy wrote that the use of a circular plan dome and an oval plan dome in the twin domed churches built at the northern entrance to the city of Rome between 1662 and 1679, Santa Maria dei Miracoli and Santa Maria in Montesanto, indicates that the two forms were then considered symbolically equivalent.

-Michał Kurzej argues that the domed transept likely "became a distinguishing feature of Roman Catholic Church buildings" in the 16th century and that imitation of Italian architecture outside of Italy at this time indicated partiality towards Roman Catholicism over Protestantism.
-Salvatore Di Liello writes that the Council of Trent prompted the creation of new lay and religious institutions that rejected luxury in architecture and built domes in simple, unadorned, and even ascetic styles, particularly in Naples.

-Zygmunt Łuniewicz writes that the perceived antiquity of onion dome forms, their oriental associations, and the crusader-era bell tower of the Church of the Holy Sepulchre explains their use in Silesia on both sides of the Reformation.
+Zygmunt Łuniewicz wrote that the perceived antiquity of onion dome forms, their oriental associations, and the crusader-era bell tower of the Church of the Holy Sepulchre explains their use in Silesia on both sides of the Reformation.
 However, the "popularity of onion-shaped domes ended in the Netherlands at the beginning of the 17th century, when the real origins of the Dome of the Rock were discovered and its symbolic dimension was lost."

 Eastern Orthodoxy

+Nebojša Stanković stated that domes positioned in the narthex above an entrance in Serbian Empire churches were associated with royal imagery and symbolized continuity with Byzantine traditions that legitimized Serbian imperial authority.

-Piotr Krasny writes that the "five domes crowning traditional Ruthenian Orthodox churches were believed to symbolise the Five Patriarchs, who according to Orthodox ecclesiology wielded equal power in the Church.
+Piotr Krasny wrote that the "five domes crowning traditional Ruthenian Orthodox churches were believed to symbolise the Five Patriarchs, who according to Orthodox ecclesiology wielded equal power in the Church.
 In the 17th century the five domes were replaced by one, symbolizing the pope's primacy, which was acknowledged by the Uniat Church."
-By 1880, Krasny writes, the Ruthenians in Galicia held it was necessary to design churches with a dome in order to express the "relationship between the Greek Catholic rite and the East", and this was confirmed as obligatory in the 1891 Synod in Lviv.
+By 1880, Krasny wrote, the Ruthenians in Galicia held it was necessary to design churches with a dome in order to express the "relationship between the Greek Catholic rite and the East", and this was confirmed as obligatory in the 1891 Synod in Lviv.

-Miecyzslaw Wallis writes: "In old Russian temples, one dome would symbolize Christ, three, the Trinity, five, Christ and the four evangelists, thirteen domes, Christ and the twelve apostles."
+Miecyzslaw Wallis wrote: "In old Russian temples, one dome would symbolize Christ, three, the Trinity, five, Christ and the four evangelists, thirteen domes, Christ and the twelve apostles."